jjfraney/bells/javafx/README.md

 The controls are focused on scheduling bells for a given date-time.
 Repeatable and one-time-only ringing are supported.

-If use is not authenticated, then this scene will pop-up the login scene for authentication.
+If use is not authenticated, then this scene will pop up the login scene for authentication.

 ## Belltower Scene